 The Board of Directors of the AGG seeks nominations from its members for awards in the following categories:

 The AGG Joseph Barnes Award was established by the American Glass Guild in 2008 and is a service award presented to individuals who serve the glass community with a kindness toward others and an enthusiasm for the glass industry.
 Artists, conservators, craftspeople, art historians, etc., are eligible.

-The AGG Lifetime Achievement Award for Excellence was established in 2013 and acknowledges distinguished accomplishment and service over the whole of a career by those in the stained-glass field.
+The AGG Nicholas Parrendo Lifetime Achievement Award was established in 2013 and acknowledges distinguished accomplishment and service over the whole of a career by those in the stained-glass field.
 Recipients inspire us with their vision, achievement, standards and leadership.
 Artists, conservators, craftspeople, art historians, etc., are eligible.